 - Representation of a New York Stock Exchange-traded company in connection with FINRA and SEC investigations.

 - Advised a New York Stock Exchange-traded company concerning corporate governance issues arising from litigation involving one of its directors.

-Ms. Conroy is highly committed to pro bono work, focusing her active pro bono practice on immigration matters referred from the HIV Law Project, Central American Legal Assistance, the Political Asylum/Immigration Representation Project, and The Door.
+Ms. Conroy is highly committed to pro bono work, focusing her active pro bono practice on immigration matters referred from the Political Asylum/Immigration Representation Project, the International Refugee Assistance Program, Central American Legal Assistance, and the HIV Law Project.
 She has represented asylum seekers before the Second Circuit, the Board of Immigration Appeals, Immigration Court, and the USCIS Asylum Office.
 She has also represented unaccompanied minors seeking Special Immigrant Juvenile Status in immigration and family courts.
 In addition to immigration pro bono work, Ms. Conroy has experience counseling non-profits and international non-governmental aid organizations on legislative and litigation matters.
 Ms. Conroy has also served as an attorney volunteer for Election Protection’s nonpartisan voter helpline and the Asian American Legal Defense and Education Fund’s poll monitoring program, and is a Junior Fellow of the Boston Bar Foundation Society of Fellows, the official charity of the Boston Bar Association.

 Ms. Conroy is a member of the Firm’s Pro Bono Committee and serves on the board of a not-for-profit organization in Massachusetts.
 She is also a member of the American Bar Association, the Boston Bar Association, and the New York City Bar Association.

 Ms. Conroy received her B.A., cum laude, in Government and Legal Studies and Religion from Bowdoin College.
 She received her J.D. from Harvard Law School, where she served as Executive Editor of the Harvard Human Rights Journal.